-The unserved status of the Site
+Unserved status of the Site

-Unserved: To qualify under the unserved criterion, an applicant must show that at the time the variation is made, none of the premises in the proposed area of variation is served by the existing appointee.
+To qualify under the unserved criterion, an applicant must show that at the time the variation is made, none of the premises in the proposed area of variation is served by the existing appointee.

-Anglian Water has provided a letter, dated 17 November 2022, confirming that, in its view, the Site is unserved.
-The Site is greenfield and aerial maps show no existing buildings within the Site boundary.
+United Utilities has provided a letter dated, 25 September 2023, confirming in its view that the Site is unserved for water and sewerage.
+Aerial maps show that there are no existing buildings within the Site boundary.

-Given the information provided by ESP Water and Anglian Water, we are satisfied that the Site may be considered unserved.
+Given the information provided by ESP Water and United Utilities, we are satisfied that the Site may be considered unserved.